frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/item.md

   ![Item Manufacturing](/docs/assets/img/stock/item-manufacturing.png)

-The manufacturer details appear after you've created an 'Item Manufacturer' from the dashboard and selected that record as default.
+* The manufacturer details appear after you've created an 'Item Manufacturer' from the dashboard and selected that record as default.
+Here, add details for:
+  * Item Code
+  * Enter the manufacturer name
+  * Enter the part number the manufacturer uses to identify this item
+  * Select 'Is Default' to show the manufacturer and part number in the Item record

   ![Item Manufacturer](/docs/assets/img/stock/item-manufacturer.png)